-CLEAN Programs allow local businesses, residents, and organizations to install local, renewable energy projects — including solar, wind, and biomass facilities — in underutilized spaces such as rooftops, waste water treatment plants, and abandoned lots.
+CLEAN Programs, also known as feed-in tariffs (FITs), allow local businesses, residents, and organizations to install local, renewable energy projects — including solar, wind, and biomass facilities — in underutilized spaces such as rooftops, waste water treatment plants, and abandoned lots.

 CLEAN Programs remove obstacles and uncertainties from renewable energy’s path.

 CLEAN Programs make it easier to build clean local energy projects, connect them to the grid, and establish long-term contracts to sell the power produced to utilities.
 With CLEAN Programs in place, financing clean local energy projects becomes much easier, and the whole community benefits.

 Here’s just one example: Since establishing a CLEAN Program in 2009, the city of Gainesville, Florida has grown its solar photovoltaic capacity by 3,500% and created nearly 300 local jobs, while energy prices have risen by less than 1%.
 Gainesville, with more than 12 megawatts of solar generating capacity and 200,000 residents, now boasts an installed solar capacity per capita total that is more than triple the United States average.